kanokarob/Dragonkind-Evolved/README.md

 - Periodically summons Zombie Servants
 - Converts the ground to Mud as it flies
 - Only appears at Fledgeling and Ferocious+ difficulty

+**Mossy Dragon**
+- Breath Clouds give Poison, Weakness, and Oozing
+- Periodically summons Slime Servants
+- Periodically bounces all non-flying players high into the air
+- Converts the ground to Moss as it flies
+- Only appears at Fledgeling and Ferocious+ difficulty

 **Warped Dragon**
 - Slower flying speed